 Kavarma

 Kavarma is one of Bulgaria’s most famous and traditional dishes.
 It’s a slow-cooked stew done in a clay pot.
 The stew is made with pork, beef, or chicken and a mixture of vegetables like onions, red peppers, mushrooms, carrots, and tomatoes.
-It is seasoned with black pepper, paprika, summer savory, and parsley, and let to cook for 3 hours.
+It is seasoned with black pepper, paprika, summer savory, and parsley and let to cook for 3 hours.

 Besides Kavarma being delightful, it is usually served in traditional colorful clay pots.
 They are so cute and beautiful that you will want to order this dish just because of them.
 The Bulgarian clay pots are also a good souvenir but not very piratical to transport.